Modular Koszul duality for Soergel bimodules: Background and main result

 each monoidal under $\ast$ with unit object $\delta$.

 Let

 be the essential images of the categories in~\eqref{eq:parity} under the forgetful functor

-The objects of $\Parity_{(B)}(G/B, \bk)$ are $B$-constructible parity sheaves.
-Each $\cE_w := \For(\cE_w)$ remains indecomposable and again admits two characterizations: by a support condition and a normalization, and as the ``largest'' direct summand of the Bott--Samelson parity sheaf $\cE_\uw := \For(\cE_\uw)$.
-We also have a classification theorem entirely analogous to equivariant case.
+Then $\Parity_{(B)}(G/B, \bk)$ agrees with the category of $B$-constructible parity complexes on $G/B$.
+Each $\cE_w := \For(\cE_w)$ remains indecomposable and again admits two characterizations: by a support condition and a normalization, and as the ``largest'' direct summand of the Bott--Samelson parity complex $\cE_\uw := \For(\cE_\uw)$.
+We also have a classification theorem entirely analogous to the $B$-equivariant case.